 Basically, it’s a mess.
 And it’s not only the tobacco that’s causing problems, so all of you young kids who are vaping instead of smoking are officially on notice as well: smoking will likely cause long-term damage to your ability to hear.

 Grown adults, generally speaking, can make decisions for themselves.
 So if you smoke knowing that it’s awful for your skin, lungs, teeth, gums, digestive system, mouth, nose, eyes, blood pressure, heart, and so on, that’s your decision.
 (It’s not a great decision, but it’s on you, and that’s okay).

 The problem when it comes to protecting your hearing is that it seems as though second-hand smoke is enough to cause significant damage.
 And there’s some new research that suggests second-hand smoke can cause significant and long-term damage to one’s hearing, especially for kids.

 There are all kinds of reasons not to smoke around kids.
-But this recent study, published in January of 2019, shows significant hearing issues that develop with kids even after a short duration around second-hand smoke.
+But a study, published in January of 2019, shows significant hearing issues that develop with kids even after a short duration around second-hand smoke.

 The study itself looked at roughly one-hundred children, comparing 50 otherwise healthy kids to 50 kids who were around second-hand smoke.
 Researchers described a statistical difference in the children’s abilities to hear certain tones (I bet you can guess which group could hear better–yes, the group of kids who were not exposed to smoke).